Global Science Forum > Publications and documents

 Deep-Sea Neutrino Observatory

-Final report of the OECD Megascience Forum Workshop on Deep-Sea Neutrino Observatory held in Taormina, Italy on 22-23 May 1997 (lead country: Greece, Italy).
+Final report of the OECD Megascience Forum Workshop on Deep-Sea Neutrino Observatory held in Taormina, Italy on 22-23 May 1997 (lead countries: Greece, Italy).

-Final Report of the OECD Megascience Forum Working Group on Biological Informatics (lead country: US).
+Final Report of the OECD Megascience Forum Working Group on Biological Informatics (lead country: United States).